vivekreddy7777/TaskManagment/README.md

+using BTA;
+using Microsoft.Data.SqlClient;
-using System;
+using Microsoft.EntityFrameworkCore;
-using System.Threading.Tasks;
+using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.Hosting;
-using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.Logging;
-using Microsoft.EntityFrameworkCore;
 using Serilog;
-using Serilog.Events;
-using System.Configuration; // for ConfigurationManager.AppSettings
-using Microsoft.Data.SqlClient;

 namespace BTA_CompareTool_Service
 {